Woman Gets Upset Whenever Her Children Refer To Their Stepfather As "Dad"

 She made the stepfather promise to correct them whenever they call him Dad.

-Reddit user u/steproblems loves his stepchildren as his own kids, so he even refers to them as his own kids sometimes.
-His wife doesn't like that at all, as she believes it is disrespectful to the biological father (who's not even in the picture).
+Reddit user u/steproblems says he loves his stepchildren like his own, and he even refers to them that way sometimes.
+His wife, however, sees that as disrespectful to the children's biological father, even though he is not really in the picture.

 Here's the original Reddit post by u/steproblems: